-"For many years human evolution was looked on as sort of single-minded slog from primitiveness to perfection," says Dr. Ian Tattersall, curator emeritus of anthropology at the American Museum of Natural History.
+"For many years human evolution was looked on as sort of single-minded slog from primitiveness to perfection," says Dr. Ian Tattersall, emeritus curator of anthropology at the American Museum of Natural History.
 "But as the human fossil record has grown by leaps and bounds, we've found that the pattern seems to have been one of experimentation from the very start.
 Rather than the culmination of a linear process, humans are much better viewed as the single surviving terminal twig on a very luxuriantly branching tree."

 How do we study the human fossil record?

-Noting that the process of studying ancient hominids is the same as for any other kind of mammal, Tattersall observes that luck is as important as logic when it comes to fossil hunting.
-For example, paleoanthropologists are currently hard at work at Dmanisi, a 1.8-million-year-old site in the Caucasus, the first place outside of Africa where a hominid presence has been documented—and "not a place where anybody would have imagined looking," he notes wryly.
+Noting that the process of studying ancient hominins is the same as for any other kind of mammal, Tattersall observes that luck is as important as logic when it comes to fossil hunting.
+For example, paleoanthropologists are currently hard at work at Dmanisi, a 1.8-million-year-old site in the Caucasus, the earliest place outside of Africa where a hominin presence has been documented—and "not a place where anybody would have imagined looking," he notes wryly.
 Dmanisi was the site of a prosperous town in the Middle Ages that was sacked by Mongols in the 13th century and abandoned.
-When archaeologists specializing in medieval history came along, they were astonished to find the ancient bones of earlier inhabitants poking out of the walls of the basement pits used to store food.
+When archaeologists specializing in medieval history came along, they were astonished to find the ancient bones of much earlier inhabitants poking out of the walls of the basement pits used to store food.

 The challenge of early human history

-What's a "Human," anyway?
+What's a "human," anyway?